 I'd been in exile for many years, too sick to read or type.
 Too sick to think.
 I was more fortunate than many with CFS.
 I had family around me, and a naturopath in Dr. Kelly Upcott who was treating me.
 But I had no contacts with my town or old friends.
 It was a crushingly lonely time.

 Then my husband bought me a laptop and things began to change.
 Well, not right away.
 For the first week, I turned my computer on once a day.
 Checked the bank account, and my email.
 Nothing happening in either place.
 Then, I took a deep breath and began ... to write.
 Looked for work online.
 Started my website, ncubator.ca.

 But if we can type a few moments a day, if we can think for a bit, we can send out our message in a bottle, asking "Is anyone out there?"
 We can tap the wall and listen for a response from another part of the cavern.
 And, by golly, responses ping back.
 It's like water for a person dying of thirst.
 Like air for a person suffocating.

 Every chronic should have a computer.
 We use them for all kinds of things.

-1. To make small talk
+1) To make small talk